PecanProject/sipnet/sipnet-model-description/model-structure.md

 Actual transpiration ($F^W_\text{trans}$) is the minimum of potential transpiration ($F^W_{\text{pot}}$) and the fraction ($f$) of the total soil water ($W_\text{soil}$) that is removable in one day.

-## Dependence Functions for Temperature, Moisture, and Organic Matter
+## Dependence Functions for Temperature and Moisture

 Metabolic processes including photosynthesis, autotrophic and heterotrophic respiration, decomposition, nitrogen volatilization, and methanogenesis are modified directly by temperature, soil moisture, and / or vapor pressure deficit.